 Diet and Nutrition

-Bouviers should be fed two meals per day with a total of 3 to 5 cups of dry dog food, with the amount determined by your dog's specific needs and activity level.
-As a large breed, they are prone to bloating and stomach torsion, which can happen if they gulp down their food or eat too much at one time.
+Bouviers should be fed two meals per day of high-quality dog food.
+You can also feed this dog several smaller meals per day or use a slow-feeder bowl to help prevent Bloat, but as a large breed, the Bouvier should not eat one large portion.
+Bouviers are prone to bloating and stomach torsion, which can happen if they gulp down their food quickly or eat too much at one time.
 This is a medical emergency.

 Bouvier des Flandres puppies need a low-calorie diet to ensure they don't grow too fast, which can make them more prone to bone disorders.
 This breed is also known for odorous flatulence, so owners should be prepared for this before adoption.

-Bouviers are known for odorous flatulence.
-Monitor your dog's weight to ensure it does not get overweight, which will predispose it to more health conditions.
-Your dog's needs will change throughout its lifespan.
-You should discuss this with your veterinarian to get recommendations for feeding schedules, amount of food, type of food, and exercise.
+Monitor your dog's weight to ensure it does not become too heavy, which will predispose it to more health conditions.
+Your dog's nutritional needs will change throughout its lifespan.
+Discuss this with your veterinarian to get recommendations for feeding schedules along with the best amount of food, type of food, and exercise for your dog.